aleph-im/aleph-client/docs/content/cli.rst

 Program
 -------

-Register a program to run on Aleph.im virtual machines from a zip archive.
+Register a program to run on Aleph Cloud virtual machines from a zip archive.

 .. code-block:: bash

     python3 -m aleph_client program [OPTIONS] PATH ENTRYPOINT

-      Register a program to run on Aleph.im virtual machines from a zip archive.
+      Register a program to run on Aleph Cloud virtual machines from a zip archive.

     Arguments:
       PATH        [required]